slacgismo/SCRIPT/README.md

 # project assumes localhost:8000 - which should be the default
 python manage.py runserver --settings=app.settings.base

+# run redis in another tab
+redis-server

 # run celery in another tab
 celery -A app worker --loglevel=INFO

 # run flower in another tab
 flower -A app --port=5555

-# run redis in another tab
-cd app
-redis-server

 # run frontend in another tab
 cd ../../frontend